Today, More Than 3500 CBD Brands Are Fighting For Our Business!

 While there is no official serving size to fit everyone, there is a general rule across many CBD sites that suggest 25 -75 mg per day can be a great starting point.
 After a week's time, increase your dosage by 5-10 mg and continue this until you see results.

-2011 review on the safety and side effects of CBD found that continuous use of CBD, even in high doses like 1,500 mg a day, is tolerated well by humans.
+A 2011 review on the safety and side effects of CBD found that continuous use of CBD, even in high doses like 1,500 mg a day, is tolerated well by humans.

-2017 update to the above review confirmed its findings.
+A 2017 update to the above review confirmed its findings.

-If you would prefer a more precise understanding of the best dosing options for you, check out these “Dosing Tips from one of our top-reviewed CBD brands, Champion and Legends
+If you would prefer a more precise understanding of the best dosing options for you, check out these “Dosing Tips” from one of our top-reviewed CBD brands, Champion and Legends

 NOTE: A 2017 review on the safety and side effects of CBD found that continuous use even at doses as high as 1,500 mg per day, was tolerated well.
 However, a 2019 report has raised concerns about CBD and the potential for liver damage, similar to what we already know about drugs like Ibuprofen.